buimaianh/cs50w-projects/commerce/README.md

   - `Listings`: Represents an auction item (title, description, starting bid, image URL, category, active status, seller, created at)
   - `Bid`: Represents a user's bid for a listing.
   - `Comment`: Represents a comment made on a listing.
+  - `Category`: Represents a group or classification of listings (e.g. Fashion, Electronics, Toys, etc.), allowing users to filter listings by type.
+  - `Watchlist`: Represents a collection of listings that a user is interested in.
+Users can add items to their personal watchlist to track them easily.
   - Uses Django’s built-in `User` model for authentication.

 - **Create Listing**